Ithirahad/StarMade-Guides/docs/00-getting-started/00-introduction.md

 You host your own universe.
 All admin commands are available.
 Blueprints are saved to your local `StarMade/blueprints/` folder.

 ### Multiplayer
 You connect to a shared server.
-Server rules govern admin commands and what you can build.
+Server rules govern the gameplay style, admin command access, and may restrict builds.
 Blueprints saved to a server are stored server-side.

 ## First Steps

-When you first spawn, you will be in **astronaut mode** — a floating humanoid character.
+When you first spawn, you will be a humanoid Astronaut, equipped with a few tools for survival & some basic blocks to build your first Ship and fly out into the universe.

 The spawn location is configured by the server; on a default setup you will start in a sector where you can find a **trading station** to buy basic supplies.

 Your immediate goals:

 - Get comfortable with [character movement](03-character-movement.md)
 - Familiarise yourself with the [HUD](01-hud-and-interface.md)
 - Learn [basic controls](02-basic-controls.md)
+- Build your first ship
-- Find some asteroids and [mine your first resources](../03-world/01-resources-and-mining.md)
+- Find some asteroids and [mine your first resources](../03-world/01-resources-and-mining.md) using Salvage Beams

 > **Tip:** Check the navigation panel (`N` by default) to locate nearby trading stations, asteroids, and planets from your starting position.